Varadkar45/VoxRefine/README.md

 # VoxRefine

 A fully **local** voice transcription tool.
-Record audio in the browser, transcribe it using Whisper, and refine it with a local LLM — no data ever leaves your machine.
+Record audio in the browser, transcribe it using Whisper, and refine it with a local LLM.
+No data ever leaves your machine.

 ![Recording](output/recording.png)
 ![Transcript Result](output/transcript.png)